gggmmo/CarPlateDemo/README.md

 - iPad mini (iOS 16.4)

 ## Building the project
-To build the project, you need to download the OpenCV iOS pack from: https://opencv.org/releases/ and put the `opencv2.framework` under `OpenCV\` directory.
+To build the project, you need to download the OpenCV iOS pack from: https://opencv.org/releases/ and put the `opencv2.framework` under `CarPlateDemo\OpenCV\` directory.